Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 A spray bottle of car interior cleaner on a clean dashboard, our top-rated interior cleaner for 2026

 The short version: one good all-purpose interior cleaner does most of an interior detail — dash, doors, console, trim and cloth.
-After testing six, our #1 pick is Chemical Guys Total Interior Cleaner — a genuine do-it-all that cleans every common surface, adds UV protection, and leaves a clean matte finish instead of a greasy shine.
-Below is the ranked field, how we tested, and honest cons.
+Across thousands of owner reviews, our #1 pick is Chemical Guys Total Interior Cleaner — a genuine do-it-all that cleans every common surface, adds UV protection, and leaves a clean matte finish instead of a greasy shine.
+Below is the ranked field, how we rank, and honest cons.

 Interior cleaner is the workhorse of an interior detail — but pair it with a dedicated leather cleaner for leather seats, which an APC can dry out.